chialab/dna/docs/templates.md

 ### Loops

-When using loops it is necessary to keep in mind the [interpolation rules](#interpolation-rules): in order to correctly render a table or a list of data, we need to interpolate an array of templates:
+When using loops it is necessary to keep in mind the [expressions](#expressions): in order to correctly render a table or a list of data, we need to interpolate an array of templates:

 ```ts
 html`<ul>